 First home buyers

 Get into your first home without the stress.
 We'll arm you with all the info you need, help you steer clear of the traps and sort you out with the best possible deal from the bank.
+We've even put together a handy First Home Buyer's Guide.
 Buying your first home can be tough without help.
-That’s where Squirrel (wink emoji) comes in handy.
+That’s where Squirrel comes in handy.
 We’ve built our entire business around making sure the house buying process runs as smoothly as possible for you.
-Leaving you to get on with other stuff, like planning your first BBQ.
+Leaving you to get on with the fun stuff, like planning your first BBQ.

 We do a lot more than most because we understand that you’ve got other things on your plate.
 Plus, our advisers are on a salary.
 That means they won’t force you into a loan you don’t want or can’t service because they are unbiased.